-- ½ yard of 60″+ wide fleece or similar for the main body of the scarf; we used a 60″ wide anti-pill fleece in charcoal, purchased locally
+- ½ yard of 60″+ wide fleece or similar for the main body of the scarf; we originally used a 60″ wide anti-pill fleece in charcoal

-- ⅜ yard of 45″+ wide medium-weight nylon for the pocket in a color to coordinate but slightly contrast with the fleece; we used a 58″ wide sport nylon in black purchased locally
+- ⅜ yard of 45″+ wide medium-weight nylon for the pocket in a color to coordinate but slightly contrast with the fleece; we originally used a 58″ wide sport nylon in black

-- ¼ yard or scrap of lightweight fusible interfacing; we used Shir-Tailor® by Pellon
+- ¼ yard or scrap of lightweight fusible interfacing; we used Pellon Shir-Tailor

-- 4 yards (four cards) of ⅝” Dritz® Fold-Over Elastic to match the pocket nylon fabric; we used black
+- 4 yards of ⅝” fold-over elastic to match the pocket nylon fabric; we used Dritz fold-over elastic in black

-- ONE 7″ all-purpose zipper in a color that will add a zing of brightness to the combo above; we used a 7″ Coats zipper in Kiwi
+- ONE 7″ all-purpose zipper in a color that will add a zing of brightness to your fabric combo; we used a 7″ Coats zipper in Kiwi

-- 2-3″ of waxed cord or thin ribbon in a coordinating color for the zipper pull; we used waxed cotton cord in Kiwi
+- 2-3″ of waxed cord or thin ribbon in a coordinating color for the zipper pull; we used waxed cotton cord in a matching Kiwi

 - All purpose thread to match fabric and binding